NeoMathekga/alx-low_level_programming/README.md

-Starting to learn c language
+This repo contains my solutions to ALX c tasks